 Different phases of our campaign:

 Second phase is to announce the merger of the “VirtualOrganicGardenClubs.com” and black farmers (including “The New Black Farmers”) along with the “Beauty and Barber Shop Initiatives” and start monthly teleconference calls (Masterminds, Think Tanks, Classrooms) starting on July 18, 2017, 7:00-8:30 p.m.
 (CST) (3rd Tuesdays of each month).
 During this phase we ask that you approach local beauty and barber shops and other storefront businesses and ask them to get involved with this initiative.
 You can just send them to the website at VirtualOrganicGardenClubs.com for more information.
-We will launch this phase on June 29, 2017 with a press release.
+We launched Phase II on June 29, 2017 - (click here)

 Third phase will include putting together a list of all organizations, businesses and groups that everyone need to join ASAP in order to receive training.
 We will start a massive ‘train the trainer” program.
 Remember that most groups will not understand how businesses work, so therefore, there will need to be a mass educational campaign by business groups especially business coaches, consultants, mentors, tutors, etc. Our ultimate goals are to set up business incubators and black business districts in every city.
 In order to do this business groups will need to work with proactive and progressive legislators, investors, etc. to secure buildings in their communities for business incubators, farmer’s markets, food co-ops, etc. We also need to start campaigns to VOTE OUT unresponsive legislators at the end of their terms from the ground up.
-We will launch this phase in July 2017 with a press release.
+We launched Phase III on July 13, 2017 - (click here)

 Send any other ideas to firstname.lastname@example.org call (512) 909-7365.